 Hallie was a rogue element, in other words, and Coppola’s films are notoriously un-hospitable to rogue elements.
 That she is remaking another director’s film does not, perhaps contrary to expectation, alter her style, for Siegel’s sake or for anyone’s.
 The Beguiled is definitively of a cohort that includes Lost in Translation, The Virgin Suicides, The Bling Ring, and Coppola’s other films.
 It is a product of the tyrannically iron-fisted Coppola Finishing School for Somnambulist Films that Deal with the Lifestyle of Society’s Elite (whether it be modern day, France in the 1700s, or Virginia in the 1800s).

-It is thus that criticisms of the film – that it merely reifies Coppola’s hermetic interest in wealthy women to the expense of everyone else – are undeniably correct and possibly missing the point.
+It is thus that criticisms of the film – that it merely reifies Coppola’s interest in wealthy women to the expense of everyone else – are undeniably correct, but they strike me as a quandary to explore rather than a gradation of quality.
 Siegel’s film assaults the Antebellum lifestyle from the outside with the humidity and ferocity of a messy lived world, a chaos that stifling Antebellum propriety – and the gentility that disguises and legitimizes slavery – refuses to acknowledge.
 But Coppola’s film violates Antebellum diction from the inside, with its own logic, immanently.
 The film does infect the repressive aura of the Antebellum mindscape not only with violating masculinity – the true brutality of men – and the dawning tide of the Union, both of which the Antebellum school is predicated on costuming.
 But Coppola also sabotages the school, and the Confederacy, from within as well as without, not only suggesting that these women struggle with the presence of outsider elements, but that their own insular worldview is a stubborn fairy tale hostile but inherently permeable to others.